mochajs/mocha/docs/index.md

 ## Run Cycle Overview

-A brief outline on the order Mocha's components are invoked.
+A brief outline on the order Mocha's components are executed.
 Worth noting that all hooks, `describe` and `it` callbacks are run in the order they are defined (i.e. found in the file).

 ``` java